bottkars/pcf-jump-azure/README.md

 ## usage

 create an .env file using the .env.example
-the .env vile requires the following variables to be set:
+the .env file requires the following variables to be set:

 **IAAS**=*azure* the environment, azure **JUMPBOX_RG**=*JUMPBOX* ,the name of the ressource group for the JumpBox